 Pragmatics is context sensitive and interpretations chiefly depend on communicative events under study.
 In Table 4.5 below, attention of the youths in particular are encouraged to be shifted from sex to other productive events like football, passing examinations and graduating to become the icon of their dreams.
 The intention here is to promote abstinence particularly for this young group.
-Rather than engaging in premarital sex, they are encouraged to engage in good plans for their future.
+Rather than engaging in premarital sex, they are encouraged to engage in Lee, then In forward.
+W In to propel a willing good plans for their future.
 Hence, there is admonition to dream big and have initiative that would push them forward.
 Words like initiative, dreams, ingenuity etc. are stimulating enough to propel a willing hand to a changed behaviour.